 BDA offers a formal video internship program as a way for people in the BDA community and those learning video production at Boulder Digital Arts to gain valuable real-world experience while building their portfolios by working on a variety of BDA productions.

-The internship begins with a roughly one-month process of "onboarding" and training.
-Training sessions are held twice a week for two hours each (total of 20 hours).
-The training program covers the entire video production process from pre-production through editing (post-production).
-Along the way you'll learn how to operate all our equipment including video cameras, lighting, our Sling Studio live production system, microphones and audio mixers, Adobe Premiere and more.
+The internship begins with a specially-designed, 6-week training program that is a combination of weekly classroom learning, excercises and practice (with our equipment), weekly assessements, and some limited homework.
+Training sessions are held once a week for two hours each (total of 12 hours) and there is a required knowledge/comprehension assessement each week.
+The training program covers the entire video production process from pre-production through the actual shoot.
+Along the way you'll learn how to operate all our equipment including video cameras, lighting, our Sling Studio live production system, microphones, audio mixers and more.

 How To Apply

 We hold four "onboarding" processes each year (once per quarter).
-So, if you're interested in participating in the internship program please apply with the button below and choose which onboarding time works best for you.
+So, if you're interested in participating in the internship program please apply with the button below, and let us know which onboarding time works best for you.

-- Extensive training provided to become a better videographer and editor.
+- Extensive training provided to become a better videographer.